Treviglas Academy: Sports Hub

 The SportsHub has a gym, with equipment from Technogym, as well as an indoor sports hall which can cater for basketball, netball, badminton, volleyball, tennis and football as well as a range of classes ran by the SportsHub staff and external organisations.
 The SportsHub also has an outdoor climbing wall.

 The college’s gym is open to the public, including outside college hours.

 The college has a range of multipurpose sports venues, including fields and pitches, cricket facilities and The Dome - an inflated structure with indoor courts – used by students and community.

 Arts

 The college has a drama studio used for lessons and performances.
 The college is also a Hub school for the Royal Shakespeare Company’s Learning Partnership as of 2012, and frequently hold performances and workshops with the RSC.

-As part of Treviglas’ role as Hub school for the RSC they also stage public performances of Shakespeare plays, which have included Macbeth and Midsummer Night’s Dream.
+As part of Treviglas’ role as Hub school for the RSC they also stage public performances of Shakespeare plays, which have included Macbeth and A Midsummer Night’s Dream.
 Students also perform in Stratford Upon Avon at the RSC, as well as organising trips to the company.